Dip-Molded Parts Prototype Development

 KEP prototype innovation gives customers results while we protect your intellectual property rights.
 Here’s how our process works.

-Stage 1 – Consultation and Design
+Stage 1 – Consultation

 Whether you have a vague idea or a drawing on paper, schedule a consultation with our sales team.
 Come prepared to answer questions like: